 Karel Appel, (Fe)Male: 12 October – 16 November 2024

-Slewe Gallery is pleased to announce the exhibition (Fe)Male by Karel Appel (1921-2006), one of the most important Dutch artists of the second half of the twentieth century.
+Slewe Gallery is pleased to announce the opening of the exhibition (Fe)Male by Karel Appel (1921-2006), one of the most important Dutch artists of the second half of the twentieth century.
 The exhibition features eight of Appel’s Nude paintings from the years 1994 and 1995.
 It opens on October 12 and will be on view until November 16.
 With this exhibition, Slewe Gallery celebrates its 30th anniversary.

 The female and male figures featured in these paintings by Karel Appel emerge from a background of rough, loose streaks of oil paint.
 They have been painted masterfully in a wet-on-wet technique and are given as an expression bold confidence.
 The colorful brush strokes with which the figures have been constructed extend into the surrounding background.
 Head, torso, arms and thighs fill the tight space.
 Legs and feet are cut off at the picture’s edge.
 These nudes come at the viewer frontally and unabashedly.